AP.6 Graduate Policies

 AP.6.9.2 Time Limit

-Master's degree students have six (6) years from the time of first enrollment as a degree-seeking student in the program to complete their degrees.
-Individual master's programs may have stricter time limits, which are published in this catalog.
-International students attending in F-1 or J-1 status also have more restrictive time limits; contact the Office of International Programs and Services for information.
-Students who are given permission to re-enroll following an absence from Mason may not count the six-year time limit as beginning on the date of re-enrollment.
-Students who will not meet published time limits because of compelling circumstances beyond their control may request an exception to this policy by petitioning their dean for a single extension of up to one calendar year prior to the expiration of their time limit.
-Students seeking an extension due to a parental leave of absence (PLoA) should refer to AP.6.4.5.
-If any extension is granted, the total time limit for completion of the degree will not exceed seven (7) years.
-Failure to meet the time limits or to secure approval of an exception to this policy through the process described in AP.6.6.2 shall be considered a failure to make satisfactory academic progress and result in termination from the program under AP.6.6.2.
-See detailed information regarding how to determine the initial deadline.
-This policy does not supersede a student’s university-approved disability services accommodations plan.
+Students who will not meet published time limits because of compelling circumstances beyond their control may request an exception to this policy by petitioning their dean or director for a single extension of up to one calendar year prior to the expiration of their time limit.
+Students seeking an extension due to a permitted leave of absence are referred to AP.6.4.5AP.6.4.6, and AP.6.4.7.
+Failure to meet the applicable time limits or to secure approval of an exception to this policy through the process described in AP.6.6.2 shall be considered a failure to make satisfactory academic progress and result in termination from the program under AP.6.6.2.
+AP.6.9.2 does not supersede a student’s university-approved disability services accommodations plan.

 AP.6.9.3 Master's Thesis